-The Kathmandu Valley was once a vast lake formed by the trapped waters from the rising Himalayas.
+The Kathmandu Valley was once a vast lake formed by the trapped water from the rising Himalayas.
 Today this natural basin is a patchwork of terraced fields and sacred temple towns.
-The Kathmandu valley offers a huge choice of day tours many of which are UNESCO World Heritage Sites.
+Highlights of Kathmandu offer a huge choice of day tours many of which are UNESCO World Heritage Sites.
 The Kathmandu Valley was originally home to the Newari people of Indian and Tibetan/Burman origin and so much of the iconography, architecture, and culture you see in the area relate to these people.
-The golden age of the Newars was the 17th century and the three rival city-states (Kathmandu, Patan, and Bhaktapur competed to outshine each other with agricultural brilliance.
-The influences from Indian, Burma, and Tibet also created a fascinating hybrid culture where Hindu and Buddhist beliefs infuse everyday life.
+The golden age of the Newari was the 17th century and the three rival city-states (Kathmandu, Patan, and Bhaktapur)competed to outshine each other with agricultural brilliance.
+Influences from Indian, Burma, and Tibet also created a fascinating hybrid culture where Hindu and Buddhist beliefs infuse everyday life.

 Buddhanath (Boudha) is an enormous stupa pulsing with life from the thousands of pilgrims that gather daily to make a ritual circumnavigation of the dome under the watchful eyes of Buddha.
 This is close to Pashupatinath ad one of the few places I the world where Tibetan Buddhism culture is accessible.
 The surrounding lanes are crammed with workshops making butter lamps, singing bowls, plumed hats and other essentials for Buddhist life.

 Kathmandu Durbar (Palace) Square was where the city’s Kings were once crowned and where they ruled from.
 The square is, therefore, one of Kathmandu’s most splendid legacy of architecture.
 The Temples, Shrines, Statues, and carvings make this area incredibly Photogenic.